-Creating and selling your own product may sound intimidating if you’ve never done it before… I know it did to me.
+Creating and selling your own product may sound intimidating if you’ve never done it before… I know it was intimidating to me.

 But the truth is, it doesn’t have to be complicated.
 In this article we’ll look at why you should consider selling a digital product, and I’ll show you the easiest way to get your own product for sale.

-When I started my first blog back in 2007 I was monetizing it by offering services.
-It worked well because I could use the blog to attract traffic, and if even just a small percentage of visitors wound up becoming clients I could make some decent money with this side hustle.
+When I started my first blog back in 2007, I was monetizing it by offering services.
+It worked well because I could use the blog to attract traffic, and if even just a small percentage of visitors wound up becoming clients, I could make some decent money.
 But I quickly realized that I didn’t enjoy the client work, so I switch to monetize my site with ads.
-For a few years the ad revenue was great, but I was under never-ending pressure to keep the blog’s traffic increasing if I wanted to increase my income.
+For a few years the ad revenue was great, but I was under never-ending pressure to keep the blog’s traffic on an upward trend if I wanted to increase my income.

 For the past several years I’ve been selling digital products as one of my primary sources of income.
 It’s easily my favorite way to monetize a website or blog, and I definitely recommend it to other bloggers who are looking for a way to make money.

 Not only are digital products a great way to make money now, but they also give you a valuable asset that you can sell.
 In 2013, I sold one of my blogs (the same one I mentioned earlier) for $500,000.
 That blog made money in a few different ways, but the biggest chunk was from product sales.